The Best Time to Travel to Alaska: Affordability and Activities Season by Season

 Natural Beauty of Alaska, the best time to travel to Alaska - Roads and Destinations

-October to November
+October through November

 The period from October to November has never been considered the perfect time to travel to Alaska.
-With the end of summer, many activities, such as boat tours and long-distance hiking, slowly resign until next spring.
+With the end of the summer, many activities, such as boat tours and long-distance hiking, slowly resign until the next spring.
 The wildlife is also not as active, getting ready for long and cold Alaska’s winter.

 And while sporadic snow doesn’t provide many opportunities for winter sports, you can still hit some shorter hiking trails and enjoy Alaska at a much slower pace.
 On the other hand, it’s time to take advantage of longer evenings and enjoy local food and nightlife.

-Other popular activities to ensure that you make the most of your time in Alaska include taking short glacier and wildlife cruises.
+Other popular activities to ensure that you make the most of your time in Alaska during the slower time of the year include taking short glacier and wildlife cruises.
 The smallest ships usually organize the tours until November.
 Yet they are not as popular and widely available as the ones in spring or summer.

 Bear Glacier - Roads and Destinations

-December to February
+December through February

 Leave a Reply